Free University of Berlin: Campus Benjamin Franklin

 Since the formation of the FU in 1948, it has used public hospitals as part of the medical faculty.
-Between 1959 and 1969, the "Steglitz Clinic", located in Lichterfelde West about 3 km southeast of Dahlem, was built with large financial supports of the United States.
-The medical center became one of the biggest European medical establishments unifying all institutes, clinics and lecture halls.
+Between 1959 and 1969, the "Steglitz Clinic", located in Lichterfelde West, about 3 km southeast of Dahlem, was built with large financial support from the United States.
+The medical center became one of the biggest European medical establishments, unifying all institutes, clinics, and lecture halls.
 In honor of the support by the United States, the clinic was renamed "University Clinic Benjamin Franklin".
-In 1994, it consists of 36 scientific institutes and 1,200 hospital beds.
+In 1994, it consisted of 36 scientific institutes and 1,200 hospital beds.
 After the merger in 2003, it became part of the Charité medical school.

 Academic environment

 Today, the district of Dahlem is a hotspot for research and culture: Beside several institutes of the Max Planck Society (amongst others: The Max Planck Institute for Research in Education (MPIB), the MPI for the History of Science, the MPI for Molecular Genetics, the Fritz Haber Institute (FHI) working in the fields of molecular physics and physical chemistry and the archive of the MPG), the campus is home to the Zuse Institute Berlin as well as some federal institutions like the Federal Institute for Materials Research (BAM) and the Federal Institute for Risk Assessment (BfR).

-The Berlin Geography Society founded in 1828, the Berlin University for Professional Studies and the German Archeological Institute (DAI) are also located on the campus.
+The Berlin Geography Society, founded in 1828, the Berlin University for Professional Studies, and the German Archeological Institute (DAI) are also located on the campus.
 In addition, Dahlem is an important location for the Berlin State Museums group, housing the Ethnological Museum of Berlin and the Museum of Asian Art.

 Student Village

-During the 1960s, a student village with 27 buildings was constructed near Schlachtensee lake serving as housing opportunities for students.
+During the 1960s, a student village with 27 buildings was constructed near Schlachtensee (lake), serving as housing opportunities for students.